Martian01/mrhttpd/Readme.md

  * __LOG_LEVEL=4__ additionally, every successful reply is logged

 #### LOG_FILE
 defines the file name used for saving the logs.
+If omitted, all logs are printed to stdout.

 #### EXT_FILE_CMD
 specifies a binary that is used to determine the mime type of a resource.
 A typical binary would be the file(1) command.
 Note that the external file command is called only after evaluating the file suffix according to a list compiled into mrhttpd.
 The obvious reason is the performance impact of an external call.